-Last Thursday, Guatemalan president, Alejandro Giammattei became the first Central American leader to criticize the United States’ deportation policy amidst the coronavirus pandemic.
+Last Thursday, Guatemalan president Alejandro Giammattei became the first Central American leader to criticize the United States’s deportation policy amid the coronavirus pandemic.
 American deportees have contributed over a hundred new names to Guatemala’s list of infected.
 The new arrivals, Giammattei says, cause “serious problems” for an already struggling healthcare system – behaviour unbefitting of a so-called ally.

-“We understand that the United States wants to deport people,” he told Washington-based think tank, Atlantic Council.
-“We understand that, but what we do not understand is that they send us contaminated flights.”
+“We understand that the United States wants to deport people,” he told Washington-based think tank Atlantic Council.
+“We understand that, but what we don’t understand is that they send us contaminated flights.”

 Other Central American countries have received medical aid and political expressions of support, Giammattei says.
 Guatemala has not.
 “The United States has helped other countries, including with ventilators, and to us, nothing has come, not even chopped corn.
 We don’t feel very grateful for the way we have been treated.”

 The pandemic has slowed down deportation rates overall, but despite a brief suspension of flights, Guatemala is still receiving infected deportees.
-And coronavirus is not the only arrival Guatemala does not have the infrastructure to handle.
-The United States deported more than five times as many unaccompanied minors in March as it did in January before new border policies were effected.
+And coronavirus isn’t the only arrival Guatemala doesn’t have the infrastructure to handle.
+The United States deported more than five times as many unaccompanied minors in March as it did in January, before new border policies were effected.
 Before the pandemic, unaccompanied minors were taken in by the federal Office of Refugee Resettlement, where they could apply for asylum in the U.S. Now, 200 children are being sent to Guatemala, alone.

 These children are in danger, says Michelle Brané.
 Brané is the director of migrant rights and justice at the Women’s Refugee Commission.